 4. Place the Larger Logs Towards the Back

 Knowing how to stack the wood is an important step, as this will help build a fire that’ll last the whole night.
 As we discussed, the pyramid model is the best way of starting a fire.
-Once it’s going, you can start adding the larger logs.
+Once it’s going, start adding the larger logs.
 These larger logs are the fuel that will sustain the fire through the night.

 The best way to set-up a long-burning fire is by pushing the existing fire or hot coals to the front of the stove.
 During this stage, it’s easiest if you don’t have a raging fire.